wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-viva-topics-introduction/includes/trial-sign-up.md

 - All user experiences are permission-trimmed (including the Knowledge manager's view on the **Manage Topics** page).
 A user will only see a topic if they have permissions to view some of the resources used to generate the topic.
 This also means users may see different content on the same topic page
 - You may see topics on the **Manage Topics** page with the same name.
 These aren't necessarily duplicated; it could be due to a single term being used in multiple contexts in the data.
 For example, the same project name being used by two distinct projects.

-## Step 7: Convert to a production deployment of Viva Topics activation
+## Step 7: Convert to a production deployment of Viva Topics
 You can convert your trial deployment of Viva Topics into a production deployment.
 To do so, purchase the required number of licenses and assign them to your users.
 Trial users who don't have a full license at the end of the trial period won't be able to access any Viva Topics experiences.
 Viva Topics is an add-on and available for select Microsoft 365 accounts.

 To convert your trial, go to your Microsoft 365 account.
 Select **Topics Experience**, and then scroll down to **Topics Experience**.
 Select **View Viva Topics Setup Details** to continue setting up and configuring Viva Topics for your organization.